 Except for when I rode the Gravitron last summer.
 That was humbling.

 Don’t worry, this isn’t about to become a dissertation on generational sociology.
-I’m far more qualified to pontificate on MCU character arcs than predict the fate of humanity.
+I’m far more qualified to dissect MCU character arcs than predict the fate of humanity.

 All I’m saying is: there’s a visible difference between getting older and being older.

-I like feeling productive, like I actually did something of value with my day.
-I also like nerding out over the latest Fortnite drop, Marvel “leak,” or whatever rumor TikTok swears is true this week.
+For me, it's feeling productive, like I actually did something of value during the day I've been given.
+Also, nerding out over the latest Fortnite drop, Marvel “leak,” or whatever rumor TikTok swears is true this week.

 Yes, I saw this last weekend.
 Yes, I have thoughts.

 I didn’t grow up as “a gamer kid.”
 I was just an '80s kid who did everything - Barbies, G.I.
-Joe, bikes, skates, video games, and yes, drank from the hose, since that's apparently one of our other defining traits.
+Joe, bikes, skates, video games, and yes, drank from the hose, since that's supposedly one of our defining traits.

-At the same time, I tore through books like candy.
+At the same time, I devoured books like candy.
 I was introverted, curious, and always immersed in some world or another.

-I still remember my first console: the Atari 2600, that wood-veneer block that collected dust in the grooves.
-I spent hours with Pole Position and Space Invaders, and far too long trying to master E.T., a game so notoriously bad they literally buried the cartridges in the desert.
+I still remember my first console: the Atari 2600, that wood-veneer block that always had dust in the grooves.
+I spent hours with Pole Position and Space Invaders, and far too long on E.T., a game so notoriously bad they buried the cartridges in the desert.

 E.T.
 Atari 2600 (fair use)